 Most Drowsy Driving Collisions Occur Between Midnight and Six AM

 Sleepiness can occur at any time of the day.
 Morning light shining through the trees can lull drivers into a drowsy state, while afternoon breezes provide the perfect white noise for a nap.
 Still, studies have shown that you’re more likely to be involved in a drunk driving crash in the quietest hours of the morning.
 Driving between midnight and six AM challenges motorists to fight their Circadian rhythm.
 Consequently, they are more likely to fall asleep at the wheel.
-Professional truck drivers who are on a deadline frequent face the battle to stay awake while driving, but anyone who takes to the road during this time period risks driving drowsily.
+Professional truck drivers who are on a deadline frequent face the battle to stay awake while driving, and as a result drowsy driving leads to a number of semi-truck accidents, but anyone who takes to the road during this time period risks driving drowsily.

 Drowsy Driving Leads to 1.2 Million Crashes Annually